tundish/noseygrindstone/episodes/console_prototyping_01/body.rst

 Transcript
 ==========

-Welcome to the Noseygrindstone!

-This is a podcast on various aspects of game development.
-Very small-scale game development by individuals.
+Welcome to Noseygrindstone.
+This is tundish.
+You're listening to my occasional podcast on small-scale game development.

-If your hobby is making a computer game, it's likely to be taking a while.
+So, your hobby is making a computer game, and it's likely to take a while.
 Which means that you will spend a good period of time referring to it as a `work in progress`.

-When people ask, it's important to show them that you're getting somewhere, and also very useful to have early feedback on your ideas.
-What's needed then, is a prototype which you can show to people and talk about.
+When someone asks, it's nice to be able to show them that you're getting somewhere, and also very useful to have early feedback on your ideas.
+What we need is a prototype which we can put in front of people and talk about.

 Prototyping a game is not the same as designing it.
 And it's certainly not the same as testing it.
-Testing is a massive topic which I'm sure I'm going to have to tackle at some point if this series continues.
+Testing is a massive topic which I'm sure I'm going to be tackling at some point as the series continues.
+But today we're prototyping.

 Prototyping is useful for taking the risk out of an idea.
 To prove that the objectives you have set yourself are within your capability.